-The US Court of Appeals for the Fourth Circuit ruled last Wednesday that Montgomery County, Maryland, could require teachers to use students’ preferred pronouns and prohibit teachers from sharing information about gender identity with parents.
+The US Court of Appeals for the Fourth Circuit ruled last Wednesday that Montgomery County, Maryland, may require teachers to use students’ preferred pronouns and prohibit teachers from sharing information about gender identity with parents.

 This case comes against the backdrop of a divided judiciary on transgender issues.
 A federal judge in California found last month that schools cannot bar teachers from telling parents their children are transgender.
 The Ninth Circuit Court of Appeals has temporarily blocked this ruling.